 Some breeds are more prone to certain health issues than others.
 It’s important to research any potential health problems that a breed may have and be prepared to provide the necessary care.

-Consider the level of training required for the breed you’re considering.
+You should also consider the level of training required for the breed you’re considering.
 Some breeds are easier to train than others, but all dogs require some level of training to ensure they are well-behaved and socialized.

 The cost of owning a dog goes beyond the initial adoption fee.
 You’ll also need to factor in the cost of food, grooming, veterinary care, and other supplies.
 Make sure you can afford to provide the necessary care for your new furry friend.